partition package:rio

 partition p bs == (filter p xs, filter (not . p) xs)

-The partition function takes a predicate a list and returns the pair of lists of elements which do and do not satisfy the predicate, respectively; i.e.,
+The partition function takes a predicate and a list, and returns the pair of lists of elements which do and do not satisfy the predicate, respectively; i.e.,

 partition p xs == (filter p xs, filter (not . p) xs)